cauchy221/cauchy221.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am a master student at [Carnegie Mellon University](https://www.cs.cmu.edu/) (LTI, Master's of Computational Data Science), advised by [Daphne Ippolito](https://www.daphnei.com/).
+I am a master student at [Carnegie Mellon University](https://www.cs.cmu.edu/) (LTI, Master of Computational Data Science), advised by [Daphne Ippolito](https://www.daphnei.com/).

 My Research interests lie in these topics:
 - Enhance the ability of LLMs to follow diverse writing styles